Valen-Sandbox/.github/profile/README.md

 # Welcome! 🙂
 Valen Sandbox is a Garry's Mod sandbox server that has been around in some form since June 2019.
 Over time, this has basically just become a one-man hobby project to provide a unique open-source Gmod experience that I haven't quite found on other servers (also to tear apart other people's code and play around with GLua lol).

-You can find our Discord server [here](https://discord.gg/xSqMRgjcpq) and our Steam group [here](https://steamcommunity.com/groups/valensandbox).

 Enjoy!

 ## Contribution